ixofoundation/ixo-webclient/README.md

 # IXO Web

-This project serves as the Front-end Web platform for the IXO ecosystem.
+This project serves as the Front-end Web platform for the IXO ecosystem

 ## Built Using